Interactions-Nexus/Nexus-Wiki/interactions/int-sigchain.md

 The new chair is responsible to change the credentials asap for the signature chain to prevent misuse and will be held responsible for any mismanagement.

-Any transfer of Sigchain credentials has to be informed to the creative layer and documented for future reference.
+Any transfer or receving of Sigchain credentials has to be informed to the creative layer and documented for future reference.

 - The chair will invoice the embassy for the allocated funds by 26th of each month and is responsible to invoice is filled per the template.